memfault/interrupt/_drafts/heartbeats.md

 ### Plain Text Logging

-The first solution that most companies deploy for remote device monitoring is to piggy-back off of their existing UART logging setup that developers used for local debugging.
+The first solution that most companies deploy for remote device monitoring is to piggy-back off of their existing UART-style logging setup that developers used for local debugging.
 The programmer writes various logs that they think are important.

 ```